Hello, and welcome!

 In 2010/11 while completing my MA, I worked at the BC Society for Male Survivors of Sexual Abuse.
 I counselled men struggling with issues associated to childhood and adult sexual abuse in both individual and group settings.

 In 2011 my unique professional experiences and intimate exposure to this topic compelled me to conduct research examining why men so seldom report sexual assaults.
-I have now competed my research and am in the process of reporting my findings.
+I have now competed my research.
 I have come to understand many of the reasons why males do not report abuse and how society has failed to meet their needs.
-I have also learned to see that male abuse is far more prevalent than I had previously been aware of.
-Once I have completed this work I will be finished my Ph.D.
+I have also learned to see that male abuse is far more prevalent than I had previously been aware of...

 Working with male survivors and their partners has been the highlight of my career to date and is a primary area of interest for me.
 I have attended the bi-annual Healing and Hope for Male Survivors International Conference in New York 3 times.
 I have also attended training at The Men’s Project in Ottawa and at the BC Society for Male Survivors of Sexual Abuse.

-I have several methods to treat PTSD depending on the nature, severity and symptoms you experience.
+- I have several methods to treat PTSD depending on the nature, severity and symptoms you currently experience.
+I am formally trained in Prolonged Exposure, Eye Movement Desensitization and Reprocessing and Cognitive Behavior Therapy.
 I will work to help you diminish your recurring physiological symptoms, change your dysfunctional thought patterns and help you feel better about yourself.

-As a medically retired Mountie I have 13 years of experience working in the field.
+Police, Military and Other First Responders: As a medically retired Mountie (Reg #45004) I have 13 years of experience working in the field.
 I understand the challenges, rewards, high expectations, disappointments and tragedies that you face on a daily basis.
-I investigated crimes in the undercover capacity (1112) and in the municipal drug, child sexual exploitation, gang and homicide units.
-I am comfortable working with police and military as well as those on the opposite side of the law attempting to make change.
+I investigated crimes in the undercover capacity and in the municipal drug, child sexual exploitation, gang and homicide units.
+I am comfortable working with police and military as well as those attempting to make change.

-As a Christian I am comfortable bringing faith in to our sessions.
-Together we can explore your faith issues.
-I can assist you in exploring your options and discover grace as you make decisions in difficult times.
+As a Christian I am very comfortable bringing faith in to our sessions.
 Some of my favorite scriptures are as follows:

 Isaiah 26:3-4 "You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You."
 NKJV

-Although I am Christian I am comfortable working with people of all belief systems and with those who do not prescribe to any faith.
+Although I am Christian I am comfortable providing services to people not prescribing to the Christian faith.

 EMDR works directly with your memory networks and enhances your information processing by forging new associations between the distressing memory and your more current adaptive information contained within your current memory networks.
 It is thought that distressing memories are transformed when new connections are forged with more positive and realistic information.
 This results in the transformation of the emotional, sensory, and cognitive components of the memory; when the new memory is accessed the individual is less distressed.
 Instead he/she recalls the incident with a new perspective, possibly even new insight, and with the resolution of cognitive distortions, elimination of emotional distress, and relief from the previous physiological arousal.